OGGM/oggm/docs/shop.rst

 and model set-ups.

-The directories have been generated with the standard parameters of the current stable OGGM version (and a few alternative combinations).
+The directories have been generated with the standard parameters of the respective OGGM version (and a few alternative combinations).
 If you want to change some of these parameters, you may have to start a run from a lower processing level and re-run the processing tasks.
 Whether or not this is necessary depends on the stage of the workflow